+Ideally you would have done this before applying to your VSAS away rotations.
 Only you can determine the program that is the best fit for you. … Picking a residency program based upon “reputation” should be avoided.
-There is no ‘best’ residency program, only a set of programs that will be the best fit for you based upon your future goals, learning style, and lifestyle.”
-Please refer to the EMRA guide under the additional resources.
+There is no ‘best’ residency program, only a set of programs that will be the best fit for you based upon your future goals, learning style, and lifestyle.
+Please refer to the EMRA guide at the end of this document.

 I just got this great piece of news…do I need to notify programs